bridgecrew-perf4/kata-terraform/docs/exercises.md

 * Use state mv to move the old state into the new resource
 * run apply

-* Test: When i run terraform apply, not resources are made or deleted
+* Test: When i run terraform apply, no resources are made or deleted

 ## C) Removing state
 * remove the state of one of the files